Skip to main content

 GPT-4o-mini (2024-07-18):

-GPT-4o represents an important step toward seamless and natural human-machine interaction and makes the use of AI even more accessible and intuitive.
+GPT-4o represents an important step toward natural and intuitive human-machine interaction and makes the use of AI even more accessible and intuitive.

 GPT-4 Turbo